Azure/AzureSqlBulkFailover/AzureSqlBulkFailoverUsage.md

 > ![Log Level Variable](./Media/LogLevelVariable.png)

 # Check for Maintenance Notifications
 The runbook can check for maintenance notifications before proceeding with the failover process.
-This feature is enabled by default but can be disabled by modifying the global automation accounts "CheckForMaintenanceNotifications" variable as shown in the following image.
+This feature is enabled by default but can be disabled by modifying the global automation accounts "CheckPlannedMaintenanceNotification" variable as shown in the following image.
 ![Check for notifications variable](./Media/CheckForNotificationsVariable.png) Valid values for this variable are "True" and "False".